hughpyle/ASR33/README.md

 ---

 I'm indebted to Wayne Durkee for bringing this machine back to life; Dave Tumey for recreated parts; to many Greenkeys list members and others for their inspiration and vast expertise.
+And my wife plays along and indulges this stuff, for which I'm very happy.